Palatines: Palatinate of Lorraine

 The County Palatine of Lotharingia was suspended by the Emperor.
 Adelaide of Weimar-Orlamünde, Herman II's widow, remarried to Henry of Laach.
 Abt.
 1087 he was assigned in the newly created office of Count Palatine of the Rhine.

-Palatinate of the Rhine
+Rhenish Palatinate

 In 1085, after the death of Herman II, the County Palatine of Lotharingia lost its military importance in Lorraine.
 The territorial authority of the Count Palatine was reduced to his territories along the Rhine.
 Consequently, he is called the Count Palatine of the Rhine after 1085.

 The Golden Bull of 1356 made the Count Palatine of the Rhine an Elector.
 He was therefore known as the Electoral Palatinate.

 Palatinate of Saxony

 In the 10th century the Emperor Otto I created the County Palatine of Saxony in the Saale-Unstrut area of southern Saxony.
 The honour was initially held by a Count of Hessengau, then from the early 11th century by the Counts of Goseck, later by the Counts of Sommerschenburg, and still later by the Landgraves of Thuringia: